technix/atrament-web-ui/README.md

     * "`theme`": default app theme, may be "`light`", "`sepia`", or "`dark`"
     * "`font`": default game font, may be "`System`", "`Sans Serif`", "`Serif`", "`Monospaced`", "`Fira Sans`", "`Lora`", "`Merriweather`", or "`OpenDyslexic`"
 4. (optionally) replace `root/logo.png` with your project logo.
 This image is used to generate favicon and application icon.
 5. That's it!
-You can make a test run with `npm start`, or build standalone web app with `npm run build`.
+You can make a test run with `npm start`, or build standalone web app with `npm run build-web`.

 ## Ink tags handled by Atrament Web UI